Roquebillière

 Roquebillière ([ʁɔkbiljɛʁ]; historical Roccabigliera; Ròcabilhiera) is a commune in the Alpes-Maritimes department in southeastern France.

 History

-It was part of the historic County of Nice until 1860 as Roccabigliere."
+It was part of the historic County of Nice until 1860 as Roccabigliere.
 The town was at one time a Templar settlement.

+Arthur Koestler describes the town in August of 1939 in the opening chapter of Scum of the Earth (book), his memoir of the Fall of France.
+He and two companions spent their last summer there before the outbreak of World War II while finishing his book Darkness at Noon.